xmlsquad/ping-drive/README.md

 * location of the API key file being used
 * whether or not the API key file is found
 * whether or not an authenticated connection is made to the Google Drive entity
-* If it is a Google Sheet, the name of the Sheet
+* If it is a Google Sheet, the name of the Sheet and some of the contents of the sheet
 * If it is a Google Folder, list the contents of the folder